Did you know that you can start a lemon tree in a cup?

 These miniature citrus trees can deliver a big dose of cheer to any sunny space.
 And it’s practically foolproof.
 I planted seeds this April, enjoyed watching them spring up in the windowsill, have forgotten to water them for 7-8 days at a time, and 6 months later my little lemon tree forest is luxuriously green and smells fantastic.
 Best of all, they bear the exciting possibility of fruit!

-We’re aware of the fact that citrus fruits are very alkalinizing as well as rich in magnesium, calcium, phosphorus, potassium, and loads of vitamins.
+We’re aware of the fact that citrus fruit are very alkalinizing as well as rich in magnesium, calcium, phosphorus, potassium, and loads of vitamins.

 The fragrant orangery at the gardens of Versailles, with more than a 1,000 carefully manicured potted plants, might be the world’s most famous showcase of citrus trees indoors or out, but you don’t need to be Marie Antoinette to harvest your own lemons at home.